hyphacoop/two.compost.digital/content/pieces/uncivilizing-digital-territories/index.md

 We might not be able to change the downhill course of civilization.
 But we can assist in strengthening our communities so that, when crises occur, we respond with our networks from a place of autonomy, solidarity, and resilience.

-_Editors' Note: This piece has been edited to remove a mention and citation of a figure who has aligned themselves with an organization that has expressed violent, transphobic beliefs.
-Therefore we have retracted the reference as to not signal support of this group._
+_Editors' Note: This piece has been edited to remove mention of a figure who has aligned themselves with violent, transphobic beliefs.
+We retract any reference that inadvertently signaled support of him, or affiliated groups._